sciZer0/7/v/README.md

 Importantly, as mentioned above, there is no problem to automatically exclude any Validator from the list — if the Validator would just try doing something wrong — and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the highly generous incentives, and simultaneously, without a need to have any money and put it as the stake.

-## Highly Efficient True-Decentralization

-<p><i>
-For reference,

-* about 90% of the Bitcoin hashrate is controlled by 11 miner pools;
-* about 90% of the Ethereum hashrate is controlled by 16 miner pools.
-</i></p>

-The main principle of efficiency is that you must never do more than enough – and  exactly this way each truly-decentralized blockchain must work.

-How much True-Decentralization should be  there that this might be considered sufficient?

-The hypothesis/idea is that

-* when the list of all current Validators (possibly anonymous) are known (Solana's approach), and

-* when the list is limited to some number, and

-* when each Validator is added in the list by users (Voters) through democratic voting (Competitive Quadratic Voting), and

-* when each Validator in the list doesn't need to have any money and put it as the stake, and

-* when each Validator in the list is receiving the highly generous incentives (say, $5 million annually) for working properly, and

-* when each Validator is competing with others very hard for being in the list in order to be receiving the highly generous incentives, and

-* when any malicious Validator from the list cannot do anything wrong – since it will be automatically dropped out of the list and replaced with a Validator from the waiting list, and

-* when each Validator may also be dropped out of the list by users (Voters) through democratic voting (Competitive Quadratic Voting),

-* <b>then the wide majority of (or all) Validators in the list will work properly, honestly,</b> and

-* <b>then 100 truly-decentralized (truly-autonomous) Validators are the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.</b>

-100 or 150, discussable.

-The approach allows truly-decentralized and truly-democratic blockchains to be highly efficient, and simultaneously, highly sustainable.